aarthikrao/aarthikrao/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on [TimeMachine DB 🐓](github.com/aarthikrao/timeMachine)
+- 🔭 I’m currently working on and looking for help with [TimeMachine DB 🐓](https://github.com/aarthikrao/timeMachine)
 - 🌱 I’m currently learning 🤹🏽‍♂️ distributed systems and 👽 astronomy
-- 🤔 I’m looking for help with building [TimeMachine DB 🐓](github.com/aarthikrao/timeMachine)
 - 📫 How to reach me: aaarthik@gmail.com